 harm you as much as your own unguarded thoughts.” ~Buddha.

-situation without considering the all the facts, or without making sure
+situation without consideringall the facts, or without making sure that

 happen.
-So it is always best to solve your problems then to worry about
+So it's always best to solve your problems than to worry about

-your problems, especially problems that are seem bigger then they really
+your problems, especially when some problems seem bigger than they really

 aware should not lead to obsessions, so don't